beemdevelopment/Aegis/CONTRIBUTING.md

-We use [Crowdin](https://crowdin.com/project/aegis-authenticator) to crowdsource translations of Aegis for lots of different languages. __Pull requests that add/update a translation are not longer accepted.__ Crowdin is our single source of truth for translations, to keep things easy to maintain.
+We use [Crowdin](https://crowdin.com/project/aegis-authenticator) to crowdsource translations of Aegis for lots of different languages. __Pull requests that add/update a translation are no longer accepted.__ Crowdin is our single source of truth for translations, to keep things easy to maintain.

 The top 30 languages are available for translation.
 It's possible that yours is